Uber and Lyft Accidents

 Generally speaking, you can only hold Uber or Lyft liable for an accident when the rideshare driver had the app turned on when the collision occurred.
 If the driver did not have the app on, the rideshare company is not liable.
 Additionally, Uber and Lyft only offer coverage when their drivers are at fault.
 When another person, such as a third-party motorist, causes an accident with an Uber or Lyft driver, injured victims must seek compensation by bringing a claim against the at-fault person or party.

 Call Us 24/7 to Schedule a Free Consultation

-At The Womac Law Firm, our New Orleans Uber and Lyft accident attorneys understand that recovering from a rideshare accident can be complicated.
+At The Womac Law Firm, our New Orleans Uber accident attorneys understand that recovering from a rideshare accident can be complicated.
 We can answer your questions and guide you through your claim, providing the confidence you need to move forward from the accident.
 We can even help you prepare for trial (if applicable) with our state-of-the-art, on-site mock jury courtroom.